 Badly stored food can harbour a formidable range of disease-causing bacteria.
-Make sure you stay safe and that your fridge is well-stocked and clean with these 10 tips:
+Make sure you stay safe and that your fridge is well-stocked and clean with these eight easy tips:

 Allow airflow between items.
 You should be able to see what’s at the back.
 If you can’t, it’s time for a clean-out.